material-motion/material-motion/concepts/patterns.md

     rotatable = RotatableGesture()
     anchoredSpring = AnchoredSpringAtLocation(x, y)

-    # Many intentions to one element
+    # Many Intentions to one element
     target.addIntentions(draggable, pinchable, rotatable, anchoredSpring)

+    # Many targets for one Intention
     target2.addIntention(draggable)

 `target` is now directly manipulable.
 When the user lets go of the element, it is pulled back to the x,y coordinate using a physical simulation of a dampened spring.